 When you should use this manual option?

-When your Phantom has been used for a single launch, like exporting a search of a hundred profiles or a list of followers.
+You should use this manual option when your Phantom has been used for a single launch, such as exporting a search of a hundred profiles or a list of followers.

 How to import the results file manually into Google Sheets

-2. On a Google Sheet: File > Import > *Select your .csv file* > Replace current sheet > Import data:
+2. On a Google Sheet, go to File > Import > *Select your .csv file* > Replace current sheet > Import data:

 2. Import the results file dynamically into a Google Sheet